jflex-de/jflex/jflex/examples/README.md

 - `bazel run <target>`  runs the given target
 - `bazel test <targets>` tests the given targets

+You can build all examples from here with

+    bazel build //...

 See also [third_party/de/jflex/README.md].

 ### GNU make